landodoughty/Circuit-Simulator/README.md

 # Circuit-Simulator
 A circuit simulator for passive circuits containing resistors, inductors, capacitors, and batteries

 All code is provided broken down into general categorized files, most of these files have multiple classes within.
-An EXE is also provided for the app itself.
+A ZIP is also provided for the app itself, but you will have to dowload OpenJDK 17.
+If you do not want to do that, you can simply create a Processing sketch and add all the original code files and use that to run the program.

 # USING THE PROGRAM